On the invariants of finite groups arising in a topological quantum field theory: Introduction

 Our paper is structured as follows.
 As our methods are purely group-theoretic, we defer an introduction to Dijkgraaf--Witten theory to Section \ref{s:tqft}.
 In Section \ref{s:prelim}, we make some remarks and collect some known facts that will be needed in the rest of the paper.
 In Section~\ref{s:criteria}, we prove Theorems \ref{t:qh-criteria}(a)--(d) and Theorem~\ref{t:plocal}.
 In Section~\ref{sec:p-closed}, we prove Theorem~\ref{t:pclosed}.
 In Section~\ref{s:ch-criteria} we prove Theorems~\ref{t:ch-criteria}(a)--(d) and Theorem~\ref{t:pclosed-dual}.
 Only the proof of Theorem \ref{t:plocal} requires us to cite results that depend on the classification of finite simple groups.
 We do use Brauer's $k(GV)$-theorem in the proof of Theorem~\ref{t:qh-criteria}(c), but there the group $G$ is solvable, and the proof in that case does not rely on the classification.
 All groups considered in this paper are assumed to be finite.

 \textbf{Notation}.
 Our notation is standard.
 We follow \cite{I08} for finite group theory and \cite{I94} for the character theory of finite groups.
 Let $n$ be a positive integer.
 We denote by $\mr{A}_n$ and $\mr{S}_n$ the alternating and symmetric groups of degree $n$, respectively.
 The dihedral group of order $2n$ is denoted by $\mr{D}_{2n}$, and a cyclic group of order $n$ by $C_n$.
 The special linear, projective general linear, and projective special linear groups of degree $n$ over the finite field of size $q$ are denoted by $\mr{SL}_n(q)$, $\mr{PGL}_n(q)$, and $\mr{PSL}_n(q)$, respectively.
 For a finite group $G$ and a subset $X \subseteq G$, we write $\Cen{G}X$ and $\Norm{G}X$ for the centralizer and normalizer of $X$ in $G$, respectively.
-The derived subgroup of $G$ is denoted by $G'$.
-The set of complex irreducible characters of $G$ is denoted by $\mr{Irr}(G)$, and we set $k(G) = |\mr{Irr}(G)|$ for the number of conjugacy classes of $G$.
+The derived subgroup of $G$ is denoted by $G'$, and $\mbf{Z}(G)$ denotes the center of $G$.
+The set of complex irreducible characters of $G$ is denoted by $\mr{Irr}(G)$, and we let $k(G)$ be the number of conjugacy classes of $G$.
+We will repeatedly use that $k(G)=|\mr{Irr}(G)|$.
 We denote by $\mr{Cl}(G)$ the set of all conjugacy classes of $G$.
-If $N \unlhd G$ and $\lambda \in \mr{Irr}(N)$, then $\mr{Irr}(G \vert \lambda)$ denotes the set of all irreducible characters of $G$ lying above $\lambda$.
+If $N \le G$ and $\lambda \in \mr{Irr}(N)$, then $\mr{Irr}(G \vert \lambda)$ denotes the set of all irreducible characters of $G$ lying above $\lambda$.
 If $p$ is a prime, the set of irreducible $p$-Brauer characters of $G$ is denoted by $\mr{IBr}(G)$.
-Finally, $\mbf{Z}(G)$ denotes the center of $G$.
 All other notation is standard.